Skip to content

 Setup from website5 minutesManualManual

 Trillet's Crews feature enables property management agencies to deploy specialized agents that hand off between leasing, maintenance, and tenant support contexts, something simpler single-agent architectures cannot replicate.
-Synthflow's pay-as-you-go model can actually be cheaper than Trillet for a single low-volume client with no flat fee, so the Trillet advantage is strongest once you are running a multi-client book on one flat platform fee.
+Synthflow's pay-as-you-go usage can look cheaper than Trillet for a single low-volume client, though its white-label program now sits behind Enterprise contracts (from roughly $30,000/year), so the Trillet advantage is strongest once you are running a multi-client book on one flat platform fee.

 Frequently Asked Questions